 These Crispy Potato Edamame Cigar Samosas freeze very well.
 So you can prepare a big batch, freeze and bake them as needed.
 And what more do you need, when they spring back to their crispy originality when you lightly bake the leftovers that have softened a bit in the refrigerator.
 Enjoy these handy snacks with a cilantro mint chutney or a tangy sweet chili tomato sauce.

-2 tablespoons whisked whole egg or egg whites
+- 2 tablespoons egg large, whisked (whole egg or egg whites)

 Thaw the Phyllo dough as per instructions - overnight in the refrigerator and an additional 3 to 4 hours at room temperature.